-- Strategy 10-3.3: Pursue state and federal grants in a coordinated and centralized manner, such as through the assignment of a dedicated Grants Coordinator to fund projects. - Strategy 10-3.4: Pursue public-private partnerships and/or partnerships with adjoining municipalities to offset the cost of large infrastructure projects. - Strategy 10-3.5: Replace the aging components of the Town's water distribution system.

-Strategy 10-3.6: Determine the feasibility of instituting stormwater impact fees based on the impervious areas on a property to be used as a funding source for the Town's stormwater program.
+- Strategy 10-3.2: Explore the procurement of an asset management platform that will enable the Town to better understand the assets it has, along with their location, age, and condition.
+Integrate this asset management platform with the Town's Capital Improvement Plan (CIP). - Strategy 10-3.3: Pursue state and federal grants in a coordinated and centralized manner, such as through the assignment of a dedicated Grants Coordinator to fund projects. - Strategy 10-3.4: Pursue public-private partnerships and/or partnerships with adjoining municipalities to offset the cost of large infrastructure projects. - Strategy 10-3.5: Replace the aging components of the Town's water distribution system. - Strategy 10-3.6: Determine the feasibility of instituting stormwater impact fees based on the impervious areas on a property to be used as a funding source for the Town's stormwater program.